 My book, Queering Gothic Writing in the Romantic Age: the penetrating eye, explores how the first wave of Gothic writing, from Horace Walpole’s novel, The Castle of Otranto (1765) to the Gothic poetry of Byron and John Polidori’s story The Vampyre (1819) can be understood as queer.

 The thesis of the book is to shift readers’ attention away from a biographical/critical ‘gaze’ for the evidence for the (homo)sexual lives and tastes of the male Gothic writers Horace Walpole, William Beckford, Matthew Lewis, Lord Byron and John Polidori.
-Instead, I show how this critical narrative of suspicion, and the discourses of the ambivalently-gendered body and vigilance over same-sex desire in the Romantic period, make the Gothic a cultural space to both express and reject queerness.
+Instead, I show how this critical narrative of suspicion, discourse about the ambivalently-gendered body, and vigilance over same-sex desire in the Romantic period, makes the Gothic a cultural space to both express and reject queerness.

 The subtitle, ‘the penetrating eye’, is taken from how many Gothic villians are described.
-I also use it as a metaphor to describe this type of biographical criticism, as well as the culture of policing same-sex desire and bodies that existed throughout the eighteenth century.
+I also use it as a metaphor to describe this type of biographical criticism.
+It also captures the culture of policing same-sex desire and bodies that existed throughout the eighteenth century.
 I suggest that one way of reading where ‘queer’ desire can be found in this period is in the act of looking between men/women.
 ‘Penetrating’ also suggests a sexualized connotation to the act of looking.

 (Letter to Countess D’Orsini-Rosenberg, December 1781).

 To read more about queer gothic, click here.